 "The Horse" Ferrari wrote in his memoirs, "was and has remained black.
 I added the canary yellow background, which is the color of Modena."

 Interestingly, only nine years after the chance meeting at the victory of the Circuit of Savio, the prancing horse would make his first appearance on the Enzo’s cars.
 The "debut" took place in Belgium, more precisely in Spa, where on July 10, 1932 was a 24 Hour race.
 The emblem was stuck on the hood of the 8-cylinder Alfa Romeo 2300 MM.
+And the rest, as they say, is history.
+But alas, there's more...

-There is still a bit more backstory that establishes prancing stallion's origins in Germany.
-The prancing stallion is the symbol of the city of Stuttgart.
-During the First World War, in an aerial duel, Francesco Baracca shot down an aircraft manufactured in Germany.
-Recovering the enemy aircraft wrecks, the Italian pilot would keep the badge attached to the plane’s fuselage, made in a factory in Stuttgart.
-There was nothing strange in the behavior of Baracca, it was a practice among aviators to recover, if possible, something that would confirm the results of their dogfight battle in the skies.
+This was quite commonplace behavior for fighter pilots of the era: It was a practice among aviators to recover, if possible, something that would confirm the results of their dogfight battle in the skies.
 Baracca would make it his own good-luck token.
 And after his death the prancing horse would be sent to his parents.
 From them it passed into the hands of Enzo.

 Portions of this article originally posted at: http://www.webalice.it/g.sivocci/biografia-it-en.html

 This is a compilation of articles from a variety of sources and contributors.
 Attrition and sources are always provided at the top and/or the bottom of the posting.